Budget-Friendly Travel Tips: Save Money and Explore the World

 Use a Travel-Friendly Credit Card

-Foreign transaction fees can add up quickly.
-Avoid them by using a credit card designed for international travel.
-Cards like the Chase Sapphire Preferred or Capital One Venture Rewards offer no foreign transaction fees and often include travel perks like insurance and rewards points.
+Cards like Chase Sapphire Preferred or Capital One Venture Rewards waive foreign transaction fees and often provide travel insurance and rewards points.

 Avoid Expensive ATM Fees